Asifksha/pizza-sales--SQL/README.md

-I developed a SQL project in which I used SQL queries to address the pizza sales-related queries.
+In order to answer the questions about pizza sales, I created a SQL project and utilized SQL queries.
+The raw data file for pizza sales has been included.